kurt-krueckeberg/open-fda-device-events/device-adverse-events.md

 ## Medical Device Reporting

 Consumers who have a so-called *adverse device event* can, then, submit a report, called a [Medwatch Voluntary Report](https://www.accessdata.fda.gov/scripts/medwatch/index.cfm?action=consumer.reporting1), to the FDA.
-Along with those by manufacturers and medical profesionals, these reports are stored in the FDA's [MAUDE - Manufacturer and User Facility Device Experience](https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfmaude/search.cfm) database.
+Along with those by manufacturers and medical profesionals, these reports are stored in the [MAUDE - Manufacturer and User Facility Device Experience](https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfmaude/search.cfm) database.
 The database tables are regularly exported in large zip files that can be [downloaded](https://www.fda.gov/medical-devices/mandatory-reporting-requirements-manufacturers-importers-and-device-user-facilities/about-manufacturer-and-user-facility-device-experience-maude).

 The device adverse event reports [search page](https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfmaude/search.cfm) offers **standard search options** worth remembering.